PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 Designing icons for Papirus is easy :)

-You only need to draw icons for Papirus and then use our script to convert colors for ePapirus, Papirus Dark and Papirus-Light.
+You only need to draw icons for Papirus and then convert colors for ePapirus, Papirus Dark and Papirus-Light using our scripts.

 ## Basic concepts

-Papirus is a SVG-based icon theme for Linux, drawing inspiration from Material Design and flat design.
+Papirus is an SVG-based icon theme for Linux, drawing inspiration from Material Design and flat design.

 All elements are clear, distinct and have outlines.
 Another main feature that distinguishes our theme is its use of warm color tones.